 Experienced Workplace Discrimination Lawyers in Miami, FL

-Take Action Against Discrimination – Contact FairLaw Firm!
+Take Action Against Discrimination – Contact FairLaw Firm Now!

 How Do I Know If I Have a Case for Employment Discrimination?

 It is against the law for employers to make adverse employment decisions based on a worker’s race, creed, color, or national origin.
-A company that does so may be faced with considerable legal action.
+Likewise, employers cannot allow their workplace to be one in which employees of different races are called names or treated differently.
+A company that discriminates against its employees based on their race could find itself involved in a costly lawsuit.

-Age discrimination may happen when someone 40 years or older is unfairly treated based on their age.
+Age discrimination may happen when someone 40 years or older is unfairly treated based on their age, such as in deciding whether to hire or fire them or in how much to pay them.
 Companies that ignore the Age Discrimination in Employment Act and the Florida Civil Rights Act, amongst other regulations, may find themselves facing lawsuits.

 When an employer makes hiring, firing, or promotion decisions based on the gender of the workers involved, then they may be engaging in sex discrimination.
 This type of action violates the Equal Pay Act and Title VII of the Civil Rights Act of 1964 and the Florida Civil Rights Act, amongst other regulations.

-Some employers, supervisors, and managers mistreat pregnant workers, refusing to treat them equally despite the Pregnancy Discrimination Act of 1978 and the Florida Civil Rights Act, amongst other regulations and pertinent legislation.
+Some employers, supervisors, and managers mistreat pregnant workers, not treating them equally, firing them, or refusing to hire them, despite the Pregnancy Discrimination Act of 1978 and the Florida Civil Rights Act, amongst other regulations and pertinent legislation.

 Several state and federal laws prohibit unfair treatment based on an individual’s religion.
-Freedom of religion is one of America’s founding principles, yet some employers find a way to abuse these rights.
+Freedom of religion is one of America’s founding principles, yet some employers find a way to abuse these rights and treat employees with different religious beliefs differently.

 An increasing number of people are bringing claims against companies based on discriminatory behavior with regard to their sexual orientation or gender identity.
 If you have been retaliated against based on either of these factors, then you may be able to claim compensation.